0bkevin/portfoliov2/src/content/blogs/damn-vulnerable-defi-1.md

 If you have any comments or suggestions please leave it in the comments section, also if you see any problem with the code feel free to make a PR.

-You can follow me on my Twitter @kevbto and DM me, I’m always happy to talk and get to know more people in this amazing community.
+You can follow me on my Twitter @0bkevin and DM me, I’m always happy to talk and get to know more people in this amazing community.

 Stay tuned for the next Damn Vulnerable Token solution: **Naive receiver**